 In a study performed by Rice University and North Texas University, 455 males and 470 females were interviewed about their dating lives.

 The data showed that 13.5% of the men wanted to date only women shorter than they are.
-In contrast, 48.9% of women preferred tall guys.
+In contrast, 48.9% of women preferred tall men only.

 Men have taken notice.
-A survey by a global research agency named OpinionMatters found that height was the second most lied about online dating profile trait for men (Job was #1).
+A survey by a global research agency named OpinionMatters found that actual height was the second most lied-about online dating profile trait for men (Job was #1).